escoo1/rag-chatbot/README.md

 Do not push data/chroma/ to Git – it’s excluded automatically.

-If you accidentally stop the app:
+To run the docker again run:

     docker-compose up